 Most painting instructions tell you to wait for the paint to dry completely before you add another coat of paint, or before you apply a clear coat, or varnish.

-Before you can determine how long it will take for your paint to cure you have to consider the following things.
+Before you determine how long it will take for your paint to cure you have to consider the following things.

-- You are probably saying “wait” if oil based paints dry slower then why do oil based paints cure faster?
+- You are probably saying “wait”, if oil based paints dry slower then why do oil based paints cure faster?
 That does not make sense.

 - Remember that when paint is dry it is hardened enough that it can be touched without causing a transfer.
 When paint is “dry” it can still be a little sticky or tacky.
-You can touch it without transferring the paint to your skin, but, if you press firmly you might cause the paint to stick to your skin and peel away from the surface, or be damaged.
+You can touch it without transferring the paint to your skin, but if you press firmly you might cause the paint to stick to your skin and peel away from the surface, or be damaged.

-- You can touch it without transferring the paint to your skin, but, if you press firmly you might cause the paint to stick to your skin and peel away from the surface, or be damaged.
+- You can touch it without transferring the paint to your skin, but if you press firmly you might cause the paint to stick to your skin and peel away from the surface causing damage.

 - Paint application methods apply paint in different thicknesses.
 If you used a brush and roller your paint will take longer to dry than if you used a paint sprayer to apply it.

 - If you would like your paint to dry faster you should apply thin coats.
 It is recommended that you apply 2 thin coats instead of one thick layer.
-The thin layers dry faster, and you have the ability to see if there are any areas that did not get properly covered during the first application.
+The thin layers dry faster and you have the ability to see if there are any areas that did not get properly covered during the first application.

 - Humidity and outside air temperatures make a big difference in how fast paint dries.

 - In humid weather there is more moisture in the air.
 The moisture in the air is the humidity.
 On rainy days oil based paints can sit in a state of wetness for more than 24 hours before you can even apply a second coat.
-The actually curing time could be increased to 48 hours or more.
+The actual curing time could be increased to 48 hours or more.